+Appeal Process

-Appeal Process Students may appeal decisions related to professional development concerns and/or suspension or dismissal by submitting a letter-of-appeal to the Program Director within 15 days of receiving notification of the issue.
-That letter should include a brief overview of the issue, a description of the specific concerns expressed by program staff, information about the basis for the student appeal, and an explanation of the student's perspective about why the professional development concern is in error or need correction.
-The student may further appeal the denial decision to the Dean of Graduate Studies and the Vice President for Academic Affairs.
-Student grade issues can be ultimately appealed to the Board of Review as outlined in the Graduate School Catalog.
+Students may complete an informal appeal regarding decisions related to professional development concerns and/or suspension or dismissal by submitting a letter-of-appeal to the Program Director within 15 days of receiving notification of the issue.
+The student should address in writing the specific complaint to the faculty member(s) and include all copies of communication used during the CES Program Handbook 6/10/2022 initial stages of the investigation.
+The letter should also include a brief overview of the issue, a description of the specific concerns expressed by program faculty, information about the basis for the student appeal, and an explanation of the student's perspective about why the professional development concern is in error or in need of correction.
+The student may further appeal the denial decision to the dean of their academic college, then to the Vice President for Academics.
+If informal appeals do not satisfactorily resolve the appeal, student may file a formal written appeal to the Board of Review as outlined in the Graduate School Catalog.